Take HR Off Your Plate Without Hiring Internally

 If HR responsibilities are falling on you or your team, there’s a better way to handle it without adding headcount.

 Instead of continuing to manage HR internally, we step in and take ownership of the day-to-day work so it’s no longer on your plate.
-That means:

 Employee issues handled without involving leadership